PillarTechnology/CodeRaceClients/AutomatedInstructions.md

       >2.
 Create a `coderace` directory to clone the git repository into.
       >3.
 Clone the repository.
       >4.
 Install all necessary npm packages.
       >5.
-Place shortcuts to all scripts, the CodeRace directory, and these instructions on the Desktop.
+Place shortcuts to all scripts, the CodeRace directory, and these instructions on the `Desktop`.
       >6.
 Find the server's IP address on the local network
       >    * Write down this IP address to enter on client computers.
       >    * If you forget or lose the IP, you will find a `getIP` script on the Desktop.
 This will show your IP.